Crowdedlight/Crows-Zeus-Additions/readme.md

 * **Animal Follower:** Spawns an animal that follows the selected player around
 * **Delete All Spawned Animal Followers:** Deletes all animals spawned with **Animal Follower** module.
 For easy cleanup.
 * **Set Numberplate:** Can set the numberplate of a vehicle
 * **Delete All Dead Bodies:** A cleanup script that removes all dead bodies that is not inside a vehicle.
-As the command for deleteing bodies can cause "ghosts" if used on units inside a vehicle.
-Does not delete downed units that is not fully dead.
-Works over the entire map, so be careful not to use if you got corpses out for "scenery" or intel discoveries.

 **Requires Zeus Enhanced (ZEN)**
 **ACE Medical damage module requires ACE3 Medical**